 We’d also love to see your own sample sentence in the comments below!
 As you’re studying Korean, remember that if you have any questions on the lesson topic we have just covered, feel free to ask, and we’re always happy to help.
-And when you’re ready to learn more information, check out our complete list of Korean phrases!
+And when you’re ready to learn more information, check out our complete Korean vocabulary list here!